Rhadamanthus: Exile from Crete

 King Asterius died childless and Minos inherited the throne.
 When Minos became the king of Crete, he drove Rhadamanthus out of Crete, because he had been jealous of his popularity.
 Rhadamanthus fled to Boeotia, where he married Alcmene, widow of Amphitryon and mother of Heracles.
-According to some traditions, he became a tutor to Heracles.
-This is also mentioned by John Tzetzes, a medieval historian.
+According to some traditions, he became a tutor to Heracles, teaching him to shoot a bow.
+This is also mentioned by John Tzetzes, a Byzantine poet and scholar.

 In general, the particular sphere of activity of Rhadamanthus tends to be the Aegean islands, apart from Crete itself, where Minos was active.
 He is also often connected by ancient authors with central Greece.

 Afterlife

 According to later legends (c.
 400 BC), on account of his inflexible integrity he was made one of the judges of the dead in the lower world, together with his half-brother Aeacus and his full-brother Minos.
 He was supposed to judge the souls of easterners, Aeacus those of westerners, while Minos had the casting vote (Plato, Gorgias 524A).
 He is portrayed in Books 4 and 7 of Homer's Odyssey.
 Virgil (69–18 BC) makes Rhadamanthus one of the judges and punishers of the unworthy in the Underworld (Tartarus) section of the Aeneid.

 Homer represents him as dwelling in the Elysian Fields (Odyssey iv.
 564), the paradise for the immortal sons of Zeus.
 Pindar says that he is the right-hand man of Cronus (now ruling Elysium) and was the sole judge of the dead.
 Lucian depicts Rhadamanthus as presiding over the company of heroes on the Isles of the Blest in True History.